In the pandemic I built a theater in my barn.

 “I am ready to go,” he announced a few weeks before his death.
 “My life has been blessed.”

 The last time I saw him was fifteen months after that summer at the O’Neill.
 I was at a preview of Seven Guitars at the Walter Kerr Theater.
 As the lights went down on Act One I ran as fast as I could to be the first in line for the men’s room.
 As I reached for the door it flew open and there was August.
 His face broke into a big smile, he held out his hand, and the first words out of his mouth were, “Hey man, I told them to do your play.
 I acted out the whole thing for them.”

 I thanked him and asked who.
 He gave me the name of the artistic director of a major theater.
 You would think when a two time Pulitzer winner recommends a play, is excited or charmed enough to “act out the whole thing,” you would think that play might get done.
 But you don’t understand the life of a playwright.

 Upon such wisps of encouragement one lives for years, and during those years every theater in the country would turn down my plays again and again.
 On my bad days I am bitter and enraged.
-On good days I believe Heaven will yet find reasons to smile on my luck.
+On good days I believe Fortune will yet find reasons to smile on my luck.

 One Monday a month every theater in the country…from the Shuberts and Nederlanders, to Seattle Rep to South Coast Rep, from Florida Rep to the Portland Stage Company, all the way to the second best dinner theater in Pocatello, Idaho … one Monday a month every theater in this country should give twelve minutes on their stage to any playwright who signs up.